 New Treatment Option for Heart Failure PatientsNov 14, 2013

-Ray Patel: Hi, I'm Ray Patel.
+Amit Patel, MD: Hi, I'm Amit Patel.
 I'm the director of clinical regenerative medicine here at the University of Utah.

 Interviewer: Tell me about this brand new procedure that injects stem cells into a person's heart to treat heart failure.
 It effects about six million people.

-Ray Patel: That's true.
+Amit Patel, MD: That's true.
 There's millions of people who have heart failure.
-As the heart failure progresses the heart weakens and the only options are a heart transplant or assist devices or artificial hearts.
-The goal is how can we intervene before you end up needing a heart transplant or an artificial heart.
-We've come up with an ultra minimally invasive technique where we just go through the vein and backwards into the heart and we could deliver gene therapy and/or stem cells.
-We do this as an outpatient procedure.
+And as the heart failure progresses the heart weakens, and the only options are a heart transplant or assist devices or artificial hearts.
+So the goal is how can we intervene before you end up needing a heart transplant or an artificial heart.
+So we've come up with an ultra minimally invasive technique where we just go through the vein and backwards into the heart and we could deliver gene therapy and/or stem cells.
+And we do this as an outpatient procedure.

 Interviewer: What are these stem cells doing that you're injecting into the heart?

-Ray Patel: In this case we're actually injecting gene therapy.
+Amit Patel, MD: In this case we're actually injecting gene therapy.
 This is actually human gene, no viruses, no animals.
 We always want the body to heal itself.
 The goal is these genes act like homing beacons.
 Basically when we put them into patient's heart with heart failure they marinate the entire heart and they basically act like a lighthouse with a signal basically saying, "How do we get the ships that need to get to this port, which is the heart, get there?"
-When the signal, or this light from the SDF one, which is that gene, shows up the stem cells not only inside your own heart, but also that circulate from you blood and bone marrow all get attracted to the heart which is injured.
+When the signal, or this light from the SDF1, which is that gene, shows up, the stem cells not only inside your own heart, but also that circulate from your blood and bone marrow all get attracted to the heart which is injured.
 They actually bring reinforcements and troops to actually make it stronger and actually pump more efficiently.

-Interviewer: They come to the rescue come to speak.
+Interviewer: They come to the rescue so to speak.

 Interviewer: That is amazing.
 When was this discovery made?

-Ray Patel: The concept of retrograde therapy has been there for probably fifty years, but, clinically, people have started talking about it in the last ten years.
-This is the first time even in the world where we've been able to do what they can retrograde, that means to go backwards, into the heart and actually deliver gene therapy into a human.
+Amit Patel, MD: The concept of retrograde therapy has been there for probably fifty years, but, clinically, people have started talking about it in the last ten years.
+This is the first time ever in the world where we've been able to do what they can retrograde, that means to go backwards, into the heart and actually deliver gene therapy into a human.

 Interviewer: In a very, what did you say, super duper minimally invasive manner?

-Ray Patel: It's ultra minimally invasive because basically you're going through the vein and so it's a low pressure system.
-The problem is many of these patients with heart failure because they've had so many heart attacks their heart muscle gets thinner and weaker, so you don't actually want to use a lot of techniques when we first developed this over a decade ago where we inject with needles, so you could risk perforating the heart.
+Amit Patel, MD: It's ultra minimally invasive because basically you're going through the vein and so it's a low pressure system.
+The problem is many of these patients with heart failure, because they've had so many heart attacks, their heart muscle gets thinner and weaker, so you don't actually want to use a lot of techniques when we first developed this over a decade ago where we inject with needles, so you could risk perforating the heart.
 Some of the thickness of the walls are too thin.
 Many of them have artificial valves, pacemakers.
 There's so much risk to these incredibly frail, sick people that you want to do the least invasive thing with the most potential for success to actually make them better so they can go back to having great lives with their loved ones and going back to work.

 Interviewer: At the University of Utah you're the first in the world to do that.
 What does it feel like to be the first in world to offer this new treatment?